adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 It's not just the *amount* of things, but its the things themselves.
 Quite often it's form over function.
 More literally speaking, we're prone to dumping several high resolution images on a single page.

 Sometimes we even go one step further and put background videos on the screen; to make an impact; to be different; to separate us from the competition.
 These sorts of things are not the mark of a positive user experience.

+---

+If you have a carousel of images, like a typically ecommerce site or property site.
+Just show one decent quality image, and allow the user to view more on another page.
+Another page means link friendly, share friendly, and fast.
+It also means the user has chosen to look at images, meaning they'll expect a longer loading time.